DataDog/documentation/content/en/tracing/profiler/enabling/linux.md

 {{< /tabs >}}

-5. A minute or two after starting your application, your profiles will show up on the [Datadog APM > Profiler page][5].
+5. A minute or two after starting your application, your profiles appear on the [Datadog APM > Profiler page][5].

 ## Configuration